RossBoylan/mccli/README.md

 #### .inp file setup
 Create files with the same format as original model files but with standard deviations instead of means.
 These files use a similar naming convention: `{name}_sd.dat` (not for .inp files).

-Then create `inp_distribution.txt`, which should break down the .inp file variation by keyword (indicating the lines to vary), e.g.:
+Then create `inp_distribution.txt`, which should break down the .inp file variation into sections by keyword (indicating the lines to vary), e.g.:
 ```
 HIEFFECT,1
    g=1,0.5477,0.02